The Pentagon War

 On an invisible cue, Tricia stepped forward and broke up the two belligerents.
 "We're now less than two minutes away from the moment when detonation must take place.
 This is it!
 We go now to Josh Grüben for a close-up view.
 Josh?"

 The red light atop their camera winked out, and a new scene appeared on the monitor behind it.
 Framed against a starry background stood a vast array of red and black cables, lit by distant construction lamps.
 "Tricia," a man's voice came from the speakers, "I'm here in the cockpit of a mini less than half a klick away from what, in one minute and thirty-four seconds, will be Ground Zero for the biggest antimatter explosion in the history of the Solar system.
 The view you're seeing is from a camera mounted on a swivel boom outside my hull.
-The only thing between us and the action is the camera lens."
+The only things between us and the action is the camera lens and a few hundred meters of vacuum."

 For dramatic effect, Josh pulsed the maneuvering thrusters, edging him around the mass of cables until their center resoved into an eight-meter disk of red cabling.
 "This agglomeration before us is the heart of the hyper bomb, called the lens.
 When the moment arrives, half a tonne of positrons and electrons will come shooting down those cables and meet in the center, annihilating each other and turning completely into gamma rays.
 There will be enough gamma rays to turn anything in their path supernova-hot, even the rocky core of an asteroid.
 Fortunately for me, those gamma rays are all going to come out of the electron side; the Mad Scientist found that out the hard way.
 That's the side with all the black cables.
 We're looking at the positron side right now, where all the red cables are."

 He drifted across until he viewed the disk head-on dead center; then, Josh counterthrusted until he'd achieved station keeping with it less than a kilometer away.
 "If all goes as planned, the blast should spread out flat until it's about a hundred meters in radius.
+It will all be pointed directly away from us.
 We won't see the blast itself, or the intense gamma ray beam headed away from us, except where it interacts with material in its way — like the cabling in the lens itself.
-But the first thing we should see when the 'smoke' clears are the stars from Alpha Centauri's sky."
+But if everything happens the way we hope it will, the first thing we should see when the 'smoke' clears are the stars from Alpha Centauri's sky, because we'll be staring straight through the first ever linked pair of hyper holes."

 "Ten seconds!"
 Josh's voice rang in their ears.
 "Hold onto your hats!"